fenago/ml-bootcamp/Lab_6.md

 For
-this project, we skip a more detailed exploratory data analysis like we did for chapter 2 (the car-price prediction project) and chapter 3 (churn prediction project), but you're free to repeat the steps we covered there for this project as well.
+this project, we skip a more detailed exploratory data analysis like we did for lab 2 (the car-price prediction project) and lab 3 (churn prediction project), but you're free to repeat the steps we covered there for this project as well.